-Exempt Subdivisions [30-A M.R.S.A. § 4402 (2011)]
+Exempt Subdivisions (30-A M.R.S.A. § 4402)

 Certain subdivisions are "exempt" from subdivision review under the current law.
 However, sometimes an "exempt" subdivision cannot be developed as it exists, as it was approved, or as shown on the plan in question.
-This is because a current municipal ordinance, such as a zoning or minimum lot size ordinance, may have a nonconforming lot provision that requires legally nonconforming lots that are undeveloped, contiguous and in single ownership to be merged.
+This is because a current municipal ordinance, like a zoning or minimum lot size ordinance, may have a nonconforming lot provision that requires legally nonconforming lots that are undeveloped, contiguous and in single ownership to be merged.
 In order to convey separate lots, the original exempt subdivision lots may have to be reconfigured to comply with current dimensional requirements.
 If that is the case, and the "exempt" subdivision cannot legally be developed "as is," any changes made necessary by the new dimensional requirements may cause the subdivision to be changed in such a way that it is no longer "grandfathered" and must receive planning board approval under the current subdivision law before lots may be offered or conveyed.
 The following subdivisions are listed as "exempt" in § 4402:

 - 1. Subdivisions approved by the planning board or municipal officers before September 23, 1971 in accordance with the laws in effect at that time. - 2.
 Subdivisions in "actual existence" on September 23, 1971 that didn't require approval under prior law [land divided and lots surveyed prior to September 23, 1971 constituted "actual existence"-State ex rel Brennan v.
 R.D.
 Realty Corporation, 349 A.2d 201 (Me.
 1975)]. - 3.
-Subdivisions shown on plans legally recorded in the proper registry of deeds before September 23, 1971. - 4.
-Airports with an airport layout plan that has received final approval from the airport sponsor, Maine Department of Transportation and the Federal Aviation Administration. - 5.
-A subdivision in violation of the Municipal Subdivision Law [30-A M.R.S.A. §§ 4401-4408 (2011 & Supp.
-2013)] that has been in existence 20 years or more, except a subdivision that falls within one or the following categories: - a.
-That has been enjoined pursuant to § 4406 (2011); - b.
-For which approval was expressly denied by the planning board and a record of the denial was recorded in the appropriate registry of deeds;
+Subdivisions shown on plans legally recorded in the proper registry of deeds before September 23, 1971.

+- 4. Airports with an airport layout plan that has received final approval from the airport sponsor, Maine Department of Transportation and the Federal Aviation Administration. - 5.
+A subdivision in violation of the Municipal Subdivision Law (30-A M.R.S.A.§ 4401 et seq) that has been in existence 20 years or more, except a subdivision: - That has been enjoined pursuant to § 4406; - For which approval was expressly denied by the planning board and a record of the denial was recorded in the appropriate registry of deeds; - For which a lot owner was denied a building permit under § 4406 and a record of the denial was recorded in the appropriate registry of deeds; - That has been the subject of an enforcement action or order and a record of the action was recorded in the appropriate registry of deed.